OSU-CS162-W17/master-final-project/README.md

 ## Program design

-You must design and implement the following classes to implement your program.
+You must design and implement the following classes in your program.

 ### The `MazeLocation` class

 This class represents a generic location in the maze.
 It should be an *abstract* class and have the following public methods:
   * `bool is_occupiable()` - indicates whether the space can be occupied by the Intrepid Student or the TAs
-  * `char get_display_character()` - returns the character that should be displayed to represent this location in the maze
+  * `char get_display_character()` - returns the character that should be displayed in the console to represent this location in the maze

 You may add other methods as needed, along with any appropriate private or protected data members.

 ### The `Wall` class

 This class should inherit from the `MazeLocation` class to represent a wall in the maze.
-A wall is not occupiable, and its display character is always `#`.
+A wall is not occupiable, and its display character is always `'#'`.
 You may add methods as needed, along with any appropriate private or protected data members.

 ### The `OpenSpace` class